Favn-m/LocaleUtil/README.md

 ```
 They both support [replaceable-variables](#using-replaceable-variables), in examples above you can

+Language name is name of the json file, that holds translates for this language

 Basically, there is 2 ways to interact with locales
 ## Get locale manager